elysiajs/documentation/docs/essential/handler.md

 ```

 ## Request
-Route handler accept an information of the request and store as a `Context` unique for each request.
+Route handler the request and parse into an easy to use `Context`, unique for each request.

-You can use context get information about the incoming request.
+We use context get information about the request.

 Context is always the first parameter of route handler:
 ```typescript